-Ideas and practices for providing safe and convenient bike parking
+Providing safe and convenient bike parking for schools

 Providing a safe and protected place for students and teachers to park their bicycles during the school day is important when encouraging bicycling through Safe Routes to School programs.
 Over the years, schools have been using racks that sometimes are inefficient, unusable, or poorly located on school grounds.
-New designs and research on placement has greatly improved the success of bike parking at schools.
+New bike parking for schools designs and research on placement has greatly improved the success of bike parking at schools.

 A well designed and built designated bike parking area shows students that their efforts are noticed and appreciated.
 Building and installing secure and sensible places for students to store their bicycles during school hours is one way to help get more students on their bikes more often.